Skip to content

 assert len(result.completions.summary) == 1

-doc.results[self._task_id] = result.summary
+doc.results[self._task_id] = res

 if self._overwrite:

-doc.text = result.summary
+doc.text = res.summary

 return docs